romkatv/powerlevel10k/README.md

    $'████ ▏' $'████▎▏' $'████▍▏' $'████▌▏' $'████▋▏' $'████▊▏' $'████▉▏' $'█████▏' )
 ```

-It is now also possible to change the background of the segment automatically depending on
+You can also change the background of the segment automatically depending on the
-the battery level.
-This will override the following variables: `POWERLEVEL9K_BATTERY_CHARGING`,
+battery level.
+This will override the following variables:
+`POWERLEVEL9K_BATTERY_CHARGING`, `POWERLEVEL9K_BATTERY_CHARGED`,
-`POWERLEVEL9K_BATTERY_CHARGED`, `POWERLEVEL9K_BATTERY_DISCONNECTED`, and `POWERLEVEL9K_BATTERY_LOW_COLOR`.
+`POWERLEVEL9K_BATTERY_DISCONNECTED`, and `POWERLEVEL9K_BATTERY_LOW_COLOR`.
+In
-In order to do this, we define a color array (from low to high) as follows:
+order to do this, define a color array, from low to high, as shown below:
 ```zsh
 POWERLEVEL9K_BATTERY_LEVEL_BACKGROUND=(196 202 208 214 220 226 190 154 118 82 46)
 ```

+As with the battery stages, you can use any number of colors and Powerlevel9k
+will automatically use all of them appropriately.

+Some example settings:
 |Brightness|Possible Array|
 |Bright Colors|(196 202 208 214 220 226 190 154 118  82  46)|
 |Normal Colors|(124 130 136 142 148 112  76  40  34  28  22)|
 |Subdued Colors|( 88  94 100 106  70  34  28  22)|

-Please note the following:
-* an array declarations start with `(` and end with `)`.
-* both the icon and background changing levels are automatically calculated, so they can be any length.

 ##### command_execution_time